ColOfAbRiX/figlet4s/README.md

     case Right(value) =>
       value.foreach(println)
   }

 }
 ```

-## List of options builder settings

-* `text`: Use the specified Text Width.
-* `defaultFont`: Use the default FIGfont
-* `withInternalFont`: Use the internal FIGfont with the specified fontName
-* `withFont`: Use the FIGfont with the specified fontPath
-* `withFont`: Use the specified FIGfont
-* `defaultHorizontalLayout`: Use the default Horizontal Layout
-* `withHorizontalLayout`: Use the specified Horizontal Layout
-* `defaultMaxWidth`: Use the default Max Width
-* `withMaxWidth`: Use the specified Max Width

 ## Glossary of Figlet4s terms

-Figlet4s defines several concepts that broadly correspond to the ones defined in the [The FIGfont Version 2 FIGfont and
+Figlet4s defines several concepts that broadly correspond to the ones defined in the [The FIGfont
-FIGdriver Standard](figfont_reference.txt) but in this library they might assume a more specific meaning.
+Version 2 FIGfont and FIGdriver Standard](figfont_reference.txt) but in this library they might
+assume a more specific meaning.

 **FIGfont**

-A FIGlet Font is a map of characters to their FIG-representation, and the typographic settings used to display them.
+A FIGlet Font is a map of characters to their FIG-representation, and the typographic settings used
+to display them.

 **FIGcharacter**

-It's a single FIGlet character, part of a FIGfont, that maps a single `Char` to its FIGlet representation and it's
+It's a single FIGlet character, part of a FIGfont, that maps a single `Char` to its FIGlet
-composed of SubLines/SubColumns.
+representation and it's composed of SubLines/SubColumns.

 **FIGheader**

 FIGLettering Font file header that contains thye raw configuration settings for the FIGfont.

 **FIGure**

-A FIGure is `String` rendered with a specific FIGfont ultimately built by concatenating and merging FIGcharacters
+A FIGure is `String` rendered with a specific FIGfont ultimately built by concatenating and merging
-following a specific layout.
+FIGcharacters following a specific layout.

 **SubLine and SubColumn**

-Represents the SubLines/SubColumns in Figlet which are the String that compose each line/column of the FIGure or of a
+Represents the SubLines/SubColumns in Figlet which are the String that compose each line/column of
-FIGcharacter.
+the FIGure or of a FIGcharacter.

 ## Planned features, TODOs and Bugs